g1eb/angular-calendar-heatmap/README.md

 # Angular directive for D3.js Calendar Heatmap

-This circular time series heatmap is used to visualise tracked time over the past year, showing details for each of the days on demand.
+This [d3.js](https://d3js.org/) heatmap representing time series data is used to visualize tracked time over the past year, showing details for each of the days on demand.
-Converted into an angular directive for your convenience.
+Converted into an angular directive for your convenience :)

 Inspired by Github's contribution chart.

-A [d3.js](https://d3js.org/) heatmap representing time series data.

 Based on [D3.js Calendar Heatmap](https://github.com/DKirwan/calendar-heatmap) by [Darragh Kirwan](https://github.com/DKirwan)